 - Keep the Appliances Away from Moisture and Water

 Do not use electric appliances such as air dryers or cell phone chargers in the bathroom or any place they might come in contact with water.
 Water is extremely conductive and can lead to an electrical shock.
 An electrical appliance submerged in water can turn the water body hazardous.
 Not to mention, the appliance will also get ruined if its near moisture.
-It might lead to a short circuit as well.
+It might lead to a short circuit as well and if you insist on having one, the bathroom installation experts recommend thorough insulations and GFI outlets to reduce the risk..

 - Never Connect or Disconnect Under Load